Do I really need travel insurance? I am sure it is a question you ask yourself each time you head out on vacation.

 We've had medical emergencies while traveling a few times in our lives.

-As many of our readers already know, Dave took a spill on an Amazon Cruise in November.
+As I said above, Dave took a spill on an Amazon Cruise and broke his back.

 He fell hard on a set of steel steps and fractured two vertebrae in his back.